ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 ### Getting to know the Release Channels

-Ballerina distributions are released on two different release channels at the moment: patch releases and minor releases.
-Both these channels distribute stable versions.
+Ballerina distributions are released via two different release channels at the moment.
+One is the stable 1.x release channel and the other one is the Swan Lake release channel.

 Ballerina yet does not have a release channel for nightly builds that give you access to the latest perhaps unstable features.

+#### Versioning of the releases

-Ballerina distribution releases strictly follow [SemVer](https://semver.org/) with major.minor.patch version numbers.
+Both the above channels of Ballerina distribution releases will strictly follow [SemVer](https://semver.org/) with major.minor.patch version numbers.

-#### Patch Release Channel
+#### Patch Releases

-This channel gives you access to the patch releases of Ballerina distributions that contain bug fixes and fixes for critical stability and security related issues.
+Patch releases of Ballerina distributions contain bug fixes and fixes for critical stability and security related issues.
 These releases are strictly time-bound and happen every two weeks.
 Occasionally,  you would see on-demand patch releases as well.

 *Example patch releases: 1.0.6, 1.1.5, 1.1.10*

-#### Minor Release Channel
+#### Minor Releases

-This channel gives you access to feature releases of Ballerina distributions.
+These are feature releases of Ballerina distributions.
 Ballerina programs that you’ve written today should continue to work on these minor releases.
 There will be four minor releases a year.
 You will get access to a minor release on the 3rd Wednesday of the 3rd month of every quarter.

 *Example minor releases: 1.1.0, 1.2.0, 1.3.0*